Upstart Creighton women top Iowa State, reach Elite Eight

 AP Basketball Writer

 GREENSBORO, N.C.
-(AP) — Morgan Maly scored a career-high 21 points to help 10th-seeded Creighton beat Iowa State 76-68 in Friday night’s NCAA Tournament, matching the lowest ever seed to reach a women’s regional final.
+(AP) — Creighton’s players gathered for a group hug near midcourt as the final seconds ticked down to the horn, then Tatum Rembao flung the ball skyward in jubilation.

-Tatum Rembao added 19 for the Bluejays, who entered the Greensboro Region semifinals savoring the program’s first run to the Sweet 16.
+Rembao added 19 for the Bluejays, who entered the Greensboro Region semifinals savoring the program’s first run to the Sweet 16.
 Now, Creighton has joined Lamar in 1991 and Oregon in 2017 as 10-seeds that pushed to the Elite Eight.

-The challenge ahead is even bigger for the Greensboro Region upstart: a matchup with No. 1 overall tournament seed South Carolina for a trip to the Final Four.

-Creighton (23-9), which upset second-seeded Iowa in the second round, shot 55% after halftime with six 3-pointers.
-As third-seeded Iowa State (28-7) made a desperate comeback to within three points, the Bluejays maintained control by knocking down enough free throws to keep the Cyclones and Associated Press second-team All-American Ashley Joens at arm’s distance.
+Gonzaga in 2011 was the lowest-seeded ever at No. 11 to reach the Elite Eight.

 Rembao was key in that, making 6 of 8 in the final 45 seconds.